 The creation, development, or rehabilitation of Parks or Open Space.

-Water, sewer, or other utility service improvements, including relocation of such improvements.
+Water, sewer, or other utility service improvements (including internet infrastructure), including relocation of such improvements.

 Street, road, and bridge construction and improvement.

-Parking structures, including:
+Structured Parking, including:

-Replacement of Transit Station structured parking spaces, not to exceed $50,000 per space.
+Structured Parking spaces that are required replacement of Transit Station parking spaces, or public Structured Parking required as a condition of approval for the Qualifying Infill Project within one-half mile of a Major Transit Stop or Transit Station, not to exceed $50,000 per space.

-Structured residential parking and mechanical parking lifts.
-The minimum residential per unit parking spaces in parking structures, as required by local land-use entitlement approval, not to exceed one parking space per residential unit, and not to exceed $50,000 per permitted space.
-Surface parking is not eligible.
+Residential Structured Parking and mechanical parking lifts.
+The minimum residential per unit parking spaces in Structured Parking, as required by local land-use entitlement approval, not to exceed one parking space per residential unit, and not to exceed $50,000 per permitted space.

 Transit linkages and facilities, including, but not limited to, related access plazas or pathways, or bus and transit shelters.